TonisOrmisson/chbspassgen/README.md

 ### Webapp

-There is also available a little test web app ([passgenController.php][3], [passgenClientController.js][4] and [password_generator.html][5]) you can load by uploading all the files to a public folder on your web server and poiting your browser to password_generator.html
+There is also available a little test web app ([passgenController.php][3], [passgenClientController.js][4] and [password_generator.html][5]) you can load by uploading all the files to a public folder on your web server and pointing your browser to password_generator.html

 Here is a demo: https://synapp.info/password-generator